matthewcarbone/hdspin/README.md

 ## Installation instructions

 The `hdspin` repository requires no external libraries whatsoever, everything is self-contained.
-This includes nlohmann's [Json](https://github.com/nlohmann/json) header, as well as [Catch2](https://github.com/catchorg/Catch2) and the [Arbitrary Precision](https://www.codeproject.com/Articles/5319814/Arbitrary-Precision-Easy-to-use-Cplusplus-Library) library (as per the permissive terms of the associated licenses).

-Building the code should be equally simple via CMake.
+Building the code should be simple via CMake.

 ```bash
 cmake -S . -B build -DPRECISON=256 -DBUILD_TESTS=ON